paulobmsousa/minimal-blog/_posts/2019-04-30-hello-jekyll.markdown

 Now, it is time to publish your site in a server.
 For simplicity, let us consider the [Github Pages][gitlab-pages].

 Firstly, considering that you have already your account (otherwise, you must follow the procedure in order to open it).
 Now, let us create your own repository in order to publish after.

++ **Tip**: When you create a **new repository**, Github will instruct you showing some commands like these:

+{% highlight git %}
+...or create a new repository on the command line

+echo "# techblog" >> README.md
+git init
+git add README.md
+git commit -m "first commit"
+git remote add origin https://github.com/paulobmsousa/techblog.git git push -u origin master

+...or push an existing repository from the command line

+git remote add origin https://github.com/paulobmsousa/techblog.git git push -u origin master

+...or import code from another repository
+{% endhighlight %}

+You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

 Follow the steps:

 1. Create a README file.
 For simplicity, you can do it by: `echo "# MyBlog >> README.md"`;